Isshi0417/py110/lesson_1/small_problems/debugging/shadow.md

 ```

 ## Answer
 The built-in function `sum()` is shadowed by the currently declared function.
-This means that the function is being called recursively when finding ht esum.
+This means that the function is being called recursively when finding the sum.
 The name of the function can be changed to fix this issue.

 ```python
 def sum_factors(numbers, factor):